TanjimulSabbir/Paradise-Palms-Resort-Client-Site/README.md

 The app should now be running on http://localhost:3000.

 Live link : https://paradise-palms-tourist-h-c7621.web.app/

-Admin login: email: tanzimulislamsabbir@gmail.com password: Tanjim25&
+Admin login: Email: tanzimulislamsabbir@gmail.com Password: Tanjim25&

 License
 This project is licensed under the Paradise Palms License.